Michael Talia

-In October 2015, he was traded to amidst allegations of passing information before the elimination final against the Adelaide Crows a month earlier, in which his brother was playing for the opposition, the AFL would later clear both brothers of wrong doing.
+In October 2015, he was traded to amidst allegations of passing information before the elimination final against the Adelaide Crows a month earlier, in which his brother was playing for the opposition, the AFL would later clear both brothers of wrongdoing.
 In round 1, his first game for the Swans, he suffered a Lisfranc ligament injury in the last quarter against Collingwood, ruling him out for the next eight to twelve weeks.
 Dane Swan also suffered the same injury, as well as multiple fractures in his foot and lower leg.
 Complications with the injury saw him placed on the long-term injury list.

 In July 2016, Talia was arrested and charged with possession of cocaine and he later pleaded guilty to the charges and was placed on a twelve-month good behaviour bond.

 Talia was delisted at the conclusion of the 2017 season.